8 Ways Meghan Markle Can Help Kate Middleton With Her Three Children

 Considering William and Kate have helped welcome Meghan into the royal family, we're sure the Suits star is happy to return the favor by helping them look after their three children.
 After all, Meghan and Harry may start a family of their own one day.
 During their engagement interview with the BBC.
 Harry said the two will "hopefully start a family in the near future."

 So, how exactly will Meghan help her future sister-in-law?
-Here are eight ways Meghan can help Kate look after Prince George, Prince Charlotte and their new royal sibling.
+Here are eight ways Meghan can help Kate look after Prince George, Princess Charlotte and their new royal sibling.

 1. She's a super fun babysitter